newagehardcore/infocloud/README.md

 - Responsive design that works on desktop and mobile browsers

 ### Data Handling
-- Fetches news from a News API (currently using mock data for development)
+- Fetches news from multiple news APIs
 - Processes text to extract key terms using NLP techniques (natural and compromise libraries)
 - Analyzes and categorizes media bias
 - Stores historical snapshots for the time machine feature